austinbenny/boltStressCalculator/docs/source/inputs_file.rst

 * ``location``
     * `type`: list with format ``[x,y,z]``
-    * `description`: Location of the centroid in the cartesian coordinate system.
+    * `description`: Location of the centroid in the Cartesian Coordinate System.
 * ``plane``
     * `type`: String.
 Options include any pair of ``x``, ``y``, and ``z``.
     * `description`: Plane on which the fastener bottom heads are flush with.
 For example, in the schematic below, said plane would the ``xy``.
 In a 2D bolting pattern, the program will determine the plane automatically and error-check the end-user's input plane.